Everyone wants to say they hate lawyers, and yet I've never met a parent who didn't want their kid to be a lawyer.

 Barrister Training and Qualifications

-1. Bachelor of Laws (LLB): The foundational law degree typically takes four years of full-time study at a recognised university like the University of Auckland or Victoria University of Wellington.
+1. Bachelor of Laws (LLB): The foundational law degree typically takes four years of full-time study at a recognised university, such as the University of Auckland or Victoria University of Wellington.

 2. Professional Legal Studies Course (PLSC): Practical legal training that prepares students for professional practice.

-3. Pupillage: The final stage of training involves pupillage, where junior barristers work under a senior barrister to gain hands-on experience.
+3. Pupillage: The final stage of training, during which junior barristers work under a senior barrister to gain hands-on experience.

 After this, barristers can apply to law firms or set up legal practices.